iatGeo/React--Daily-Tales/README.md

 The utilization of JSON-server package, allows us to handle the POST, PUT and DELETE requests to the back-end by providing a JSON file (stories.json).
 All paging routes are being handled by the react-router-dom package.
-Lastly, all pages' styling was done using React Tailwind CSS
+Lastly, all pages' styling was done using React Tailwind CSS.

 ---